frobnitzem/psik/README.md

 The "local" backend type just runs processes in the background and is used for testing.
 The "at" backend is more suitable for running locally, and uses POSIX batch command.
-However, it's broken on OSX.
-Adding more backends is easy.
+However, it does not work on systems that lack `at` (OSX, Ububtu Desktop, etc.).
+The process of adding a new backends requires adding one file.
+It is described later in this README.
-For HPC systems, "slurm" and "lsf" backends are implemented.
+For HPC systems, "slurm" is implemented.
-In the future, facility-provided API-s should be added as backends.
+Facility-provided API-s are also present.

 ## Writing a jobspec.json file